RscMedia/rsc-laravel-filament-starter/README.md

 </p>

-## Basical Laravel Filament Build Starter with Blueprint
+## Basic Laravel Filament Build Starter with Blueprint

 ## About Laravel